farrellrage/Bubble_Sort/README.md

 # Bubble_Sort
-Project implementing a simple templated bubble sort algorithm that can operate on any comparable data type Sorts in ascending order
+Project implementing a simple templated bubble sort algorithm that can operate on any comparable data type.

+Sorts in ascending order